Kivu Ebola epidemic: Outbreak and military conflict

-At the time of the epidemic, there were about 70 armed military groups, among them the Alliance of Patriots for a Free and Sovereign Congo and the Mai-Mayi Nduma défense du Congo-Rénové, in North Kivu.
+At the time of the epidemic, there were about 70 armed military groups, commonly refereed to as mai-mai — which refers to any kind of community-based militia group in the DRC — among them are the Alliance of Patriots for a Free and Sovereign Congo and the Nduma Defense of Congo-Renovated, in North Kivu.
 The fighting displaced thousands of individuals and seriously affected the response to the outbreak.
 According to the WHO, health care workers were to be accompanied by military personnel for protection and ring vaccination may not be possible.
 On 11 August 2018, it was reported that seven individuals were killed in Mayi-Moya due to a militant group, about 24 miles from the city of Beni where there were several EVD cases.

 On 24 August 2018, it was reported that an Ebola-stricken physician had been in contact with 97 individuals in an inaccessible military area, who hence could not be diagnosed.
 In September, it was reported that 2 peacekeepers were attacked and wounded by rebel groups in Beni, and 14 individuals were killed in a military attack.
 In September 2018, the WHO's Deputy Director-General for Emergency Preparedness and Response described the combination of military conflict and civilian distress as a potential "perfect storm" that could lead to a rapid worsening of the outbreak.

 On 20 October 2018, an armed rebel group in the DRC killed 13 civilians and took 12 children as hostages in Beni, which was then experiencing one of the worst outbreaks.
 On 11 November, six people were killed in an attack by an armed rebel group in Beni; as a consequence vaccinations were suspended there.
 Yet another attack reported on 17 November, in Beni by an armed rebel group forced the cessation of EVD containment efforts and WHO staff to evacuate to another DRC city for the time being.
 Beni continued to be the site of attacks by militant groups as 18 civilians were killed on 6 December.
 On 22 December, it was reported that elections for the President of the DRC would go forward despite the EVD outbreak, including in the Ebola-stricken area of Beni.
 Four days later, on 26 December, the DRC government reversed itself to indicate those Ebola-stricken areas, such as Beni, would not vote for several months; as a consequence election protesters ransacked an Ebola assessment center in Beni.
 Post election tensions continued when it was reported that the DRC government had cut off internet connectivity for the population, as the vote results were yet to be released.

 On 29 December 2018, Oxfam said it would suspend its work due to the ongoing violence in the DRC; on the same day, the International Rescue Committee suspended their Ebola support efforts as well.
 On 18 January, the African Union indicated that presidential election results announcements should be suspended in the DRC.